Okay, let’s get into looking at

 And there were two groups.

 And in one group it was an all-female group.

 where they now introduced men into the mix.

 So just being in the presence of a male,

 it actually initiated that stereotype

-and started to express their self.
+and it started to express itself.

 The individual thought of it.